PTP over PRP

 PRP RedBox as a Doubly Attached BC (DABC) with E2E

-In the configuration shown below, two RedBoxes (for example, M and S) are configured as Boundary Clocks (BCs) that use the End-to-End delay measurement mechanism and IEEE1588v2 Default Profile.
-The Best Master Clock Algorithm (BMCA) on RedBox M determines port A and port B to be connected to the time source.
-The PTP protocol running on Redbox M treats both ports A and B individually as time source ports and sends out Sync and Follow_Up messages individually on both the ports.
+The figure illustrates two RedBoxes, M and S, as Boundary Clocks (BCs).
+These RedBoxes use the End-to-End delay measurement mechanism and the IEEE1588v2 Default Profile.
+The Best Master Clock Algorithm (BMCA) on RedBox M determines that port A and port B should be connected to the time source.
+The PTP protocol on RedBox M treats ports A and B as individual time source ports.
+It sends out Sync and Follow_Up messages separately on each port.

-On Redbox S, the regular BMCA operation determines port A to be a time recipient and port B to be PASSIVE.
+On RedBox S, the regular BMCA operation assigns port A as a time recipient and port B as PASSIVE.
 However, with the knowledge that ports A and B are part of the same PRP channel, port B is forced into PASSIVE_SLAVE state.
-Port A and Port B on Redbox S operate as follows:
+Port A and Port B on RedBox S operate in these roles:

 • Port A works as a regular time recipient port.
 It uses the end-to-end delay measurement mechanism to calculate delay and offset from the time source.
 Using the calculated delay and offset, it synchronizes the local clock.